 We will not accept property of inmates other than pocket contents and the seasonal clothing the inmate is wearing.
 No extra clothes, baggage, suitcases, sea bags, tents or big storage bags will be accepted.
 Females may have a standard size purse.

-Chilton County Jail stores inmate property for only 30 days.
-Any personal property held longer than 30 days will be disposed of and/or donated to a local charity.
+Chilton County Jail stores inmate property for only 10 days.
+Any personal property held longer than 10 days will be disposed of and/or donated to a local charity.
 It is the inmate’s responsibility to contact a reliable individual to obtain his/her personal property.
-Family members may pick up property of housed inmates seven (7) days a week, 24 hours a day by coming to the Chilton County Jail at 301 City Street Clanton, Al. Any person attempting to pick up property must have a valid form of photo identification.
+Family members may pick up property of housed inmates during business hours seven (7) days a week, by coming to the Chilton County Jail at 301 City Street Clanton, AL. Any person attempting to pick up property must have a valid form of photo identification.

 Exceptions to disposal are as follows:

-State sentenced inmates who have been ordered to the Department of Corrections may take ONLY the following to Kilby Correctional:
+State sentenced inmates who have been ordered to the Department of Corrections may take ONLY the following to DOC: